StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 stackstate-guest  update-visualization  system
 stackstate-guest  access-view           everything
 ```
+### Role names

-The default names for these roles as mentioned above can be overriden, this mechanism can also be used to add extra roles that will have the same permissions.
-Here an example of how to do this for both Kubernetes and Linux instalaltions.
+The default names for the pre-defined roles (`stackstate-admin`, `stackstate-power-user`, `stackstate-guest`) can be overridden.
+In the same way, extra roles can also be added that have the same permissions.
+Below is an example of how to do this for both Kubernetes and Linux installations.

 {% tabs %}
 {% tab title="Kubernetes" %}